ultimate271/notes/book/agnostic/firstdraft.md

 and so on, which would be set theoretic notions, but defined in a way to be consistent with how our intuition for how numbers should behave would go.

-So if mathematics is real, or not part of the inner, this would be the way of defining numbers.
+So if mathematics is real, or to speak more esoterically, if numbers are real, that is, not part of the inner, this would be the way of defining numbers.

 But then we have another way of describing numbers.
 We can use the lambda calculus to encode the real numbers.